septimiusarca/CodeChallenges-/README.md

 A little bit about the solutions provided:
   1. The solutios presented satisfy all the requirements requested by the challange / test.
   2. The solution are free.
-  3. This in a work in progress repository and is a volunteer.
+  3. This is a work in progress repository and is a 100% volunteer effort.
   4. I'll keep adding more content periodically.
   5. Any kind of feedback is welcomed.
+  6. You can clone / download and use any file.
+The only request that I have is to keep the solution free.

+Enjoy !